The Powerful Science-Backed Health Benefits Of Hemp Foods

 GLA or gamma linoleic acid is an omega 6 fat, which despite omega 6’s inflammatory reputation has been shown to help reduce inflammatory incidence in the body.
 Hemp seed oil contains more GLA than any other plant and certainly any other edible plant oil.
 This combined with the fact that it’s an oil that contains ideal omega 3 and 6 levels is believed to be why it helps relieve joint pain, PMS and other related conditions.
 GLA also plays an important and beneficial role in weight management, hormone balance and support, brain health and healthy skin, hair and nails.

-Protein Power
+Protein Powder

 When it comes to industrial hemp foods they are protein powerhouses.
 Protein is often called the building block of the body as its main role is to grow and repair our tissues and organs.